python/typed_ast/README.md

 ## Submodules
 ### ast3
-The `ast3` parser produces the AST from a recent version of Python 3 (currently Python 3.6).
-When new versions of Python 3 are released, it will be updated to match any changes in their AST.
-(For rationale and technical details, see [here](update_process.md).)
+The `ast3` parser produces the AST from a Python 3 code, up to Python 3.7.
+(For rationale and technical
+details, see [here](update_process.md).)
 The AST it currently produces is described in [ast3/Parser/Python.asdl](ast3/Parser/Python.asdl).
 If you wish to limit parsing to older versions of Python 3, `ast3` can be configured to to give a